 Donatello Elia

-The main goal of this Research Unit concerns the design and implementation of Data Science open source solutions addressing efficient access, analysis and mining of scientific data in the climate change domain.
-In particular, the activities focus on (i) the management of scientific data in major international contexts/initiatives like the ENES Climate Data Infrastructure, the Earth System Grid Federation, and the European Open Science Cloud, (ii) the definition of new storage models to enable efficient access to climate data (including parallel I/O approaches), and (iii) the development of advanced Data Science environments for climate scientists leveraging High Performance Data Analytics solutions as well as machine/deep learning frameworks to accelerate scientific discovery, (iv) the development of fault tolerant workflow automation tools and applications for the optimized scheduling of large number of tasks on HPC infrastructures designed to support weather and climate use cases.
+In particular, the activities focus on (i) the management of scientific data in the context of major international initiatives and research infrastructures like the ENES Climate Data Infrastructure, the Earth System Grid Federation, and the European Open Science Cloud; (ii) the definition of novel storage models and approaches to enable efficient organization, storage and access to climate data (including parallel I/O and cataloguing); (iii) the design and deployment of advanced Data Science environments for climate scientists in the frame of HPC/Cloud infrastructures, by leveraging High Performance Data Analytics solutions as well as machine learning frameworks to accelerate scientific discovery; (iv) the development of workflow automation tools and applications (e.g., digital twins) designed to support large-scale weather and climate use cases on top of HPC machines while targeting FAIR principles; (v) the set-up of innovative platforms and services to support end-to-end data management, including data collection from multiple sources (e.g., IoT, drones, EO, ESMs), advanced analytics (e.g., image processing, data mining) and results visualization (e.g., interactive dashboards).

 Leader